 Instructions

-- Add all the smoothie ingredients into a high-speed blender.
+- Into a high-speed blender, add all the smoothie ingredients.
 Blend until smooth.

-- In a large mixing bowl, combine all the ingredients for the overnight oats.
+- Then, in a large mixing bowl, combine all the ingredients for the overnight oats.
 Stir until everything is well mixed.

 - Leftover oatmeal option: If you have leftover oatmeal, this is a great way to repurpose it.
 Simply add the maple syrup and a splash of oat milk to your leftovers.
 This method works best with steel-cut oatmeal, which maintains its texture even if reheated.

-- Now asemble the parfaits.
-Grab 4 mason jars or cups.
-Begin with a layer of overnight oats (fill to ¼ full in each container).
-Then top with the same amount of smoothie.
+- Next, assemble your overnight oats.
+Into 4 mason jars or cups add a layer of the overnight oats.
+Then top with some smoothie.
 Repeat until you are within 2 inches of the top.

-- Place the parfaits into the fridge overnight, or for a minimum of 4 hours.
+- Place the overnight oats into the fridge overnight, or for a minimum of 2 hours.

-- When you are ready to enjoy, simply sprinkle the granola on top of the parfait or use any fresh fruit or your favorite toppings.
+- When you are ready to enjoy, simply top with fresh fruit or your favorite toppings.

 Notes